dashpresshq/bacteria/README.md

 # Bacteria

-Bacteria is the DB introspection package for Hadmean
+Bacteria is a database introspection library

 Supports
  - MySQL/MariaDB